 The war years brought two deaths to the family.
 In June 1943, a week after her 56th birthday, the youngest Lees daughter, Minnie Hodgkins, died after a bout of acute appendicitis which lead to a pelvic abscess - almost the same cause as her own mother’s death twenty-three years earlier, and reminiscent of her late aunt Ruth’s death in the 1870s.
 She died at the Victoria Hospital in the Friary (the hospital her husband had died in 18 years previously had relocated from Sandford Street in 1933).

 The war also saw the death of Millie’s husband, Jack Holmes.
-He had achieved the rank of bombardier in the Royal Artillery and had been attached to the elite 2nd S.A.S Regiment.
+Four months after their marriage he had been called back into service and was mobilised when war was declared, seeing service at first in France, then Malta and North Africa, where he had achieved the rank of Bombardier and was transferred to the elite 2nd S.A.S Regiment.
 In January 1944 he went missing off the coast of North Africa, eventually being declared as accidentally drowned - possibly during a training exercise in the run-up to the Anzio landings (though more research is needed).

 Jack’s father was Robert Holmes (1893-1976), a ‘cowman’, and his mother was Elizabeth Esther Burley (1893-1977).
 He also had two younger sisters, Elsie and Betty.
 There is a J. Holmes on the Birkenshaw war memorial at St. Paul’s Church - where Jack and Millie were married - which is likely to be him, and he’s also listed on the memorial at Cassino in Italy.